richiebful/shogi/README.md

 ##Status##

-Currently, the text-based interface and game engine are under construction, and are nearing 75% completion.
+Currently, the text-based interface and game engine are under construction, and are stable and running.
 This component of the project is stored in the [/src/interface](https://github.com/richiebful/shogi/tree/master/src/interface) and [/src/engine](https://github.com/richiebful/shogi/tree/master/src/engine) folders respectively.
-Any unit-testing files are currently in place to make testing go smoothly.
+As time lapses, we plan to add history functionality to the interface.
+Following some feature additions, GUI and AI will be constructed and added to the project.

 ##Contribution##